-Recipients must also apply the Department of Veterans' Affairs for approval to use the Anzac Centenary logo on all appropriate materials.
+Recipients are also encouraged to apply to the Department of Veterans' Affairs for approval to use the Anzac Centenary logo on all appropriate materials.
 The Anzac Centenary logo is a registered trademark that is protected by law to preserve the integrity of the design and to ensure it is not misused in any way.
 Any individual or organisation seeking to use the logo for any purpose must first obtain written authorisation from the Department of Veterans' Affairs.
-Further information regarding the Anzac Centenary Logo can be found on the Australian Government's Anzac Centenary website at www.anzaccentenary.gov.au/logo
+Further information regarding the Anzac Centenary Logo can be found on the Australian Government's Anzac Centenary website at: www.anzaccentenary.gov.au.